sheila-anne/sheila-anne/src/pages/writing-desk/2022-04-25-my-favorite-muffins-in-the-world-gluten-free-low-fodmap-strawberry-chocolate-chip-muffins.md

 ---
 templateKey: blog-post
-title: "My Favorite Muffins In The World : Gluten Free Low FODMAP Strawberry Chocolate Chip Muffins!"
+title: My Favorite Muffins In The World
 date: 2022-04-25T21:16:52.806Z
-description: After many requests, I've decided to share a few of my favorite recipes, and this is the first one!
+description: Introducing Gluten Free Low FODMAP Strawberry Chocolate Chip Muffins!
+After many requests, I've decided to share a few of my favorite recipes, and this is the first one!
 This is my absolute favorite muffin recipe in the world (seriously!) and it actually was born out of a time that was really challenging for me.
 featuredpost: false
+featuredImage: /img/strawberry-gf-muffins.jpeg
 tags:
   - digestion
   - ritual